bibbox/app-taiga/README.md

 * `http://localhost:8010`

-The database can viewd with adminer
+The database can be viewed with

 * `http://localhost:8381/?pgsql=BIBBOX-taiga-db&username=postgres&db=taiga&ns=public`
     * Password  `changeforproduction`